Skip to content

 Skip the steps in this section to create a self-signed certificate resource.

-1. Get the Ingress host using the following command:
+1. Get the NAI UI ingress gateway host using the following command:

-2. Get the value of INGRESS_HOST environment variable
+2. Get the value of NAI_UI_ENDPOINT environment variable

 10.x.x.216